Sell CDs, DVDs, video games and books to clear your cupboards – and your debts.

 - Where to sell CDs, DVDs, books and video games

 - Unwanted gadgets and gizmos?

 - Second hand shops

+Alternatively you can use Ziffit.
 Here’s how you do it:

-If you’re honest with the grading questions you’ll receive the amount quoted.
-You can also trade in, from a big selection of Macs, tablets, phones, consoles and other gadgets to choose from.
-Less hassle than online auction sites with no transaction fees and a range of payment options available.
+If you’re honest with the grading questions, you’ll receive the amount quoted.
+You can trade in things such as Macs, tablets, phones and consoles.
+It’s less hassle than online auction sites as there’re no transaction fees and the site offers a range of payment options.

 Car boot sales

-Depending on how old the games are you could sell some for £20 each, although many will make much less than that.
+Depending on how old the games are, you could sell some for £20 each, although many will make much less than that.
 Toss in an old DVD or sell CDs for 50p to a fiver.

-While you won’t be able to make any cash by swapping you can get rid of your old games and pick up some new ones without spending any money.
+While you won’t be able to make any cash by swapping, you can get rid of your old games and pick up some new ones without spending any money.
 You can also start swapping on: